-Investors are closely watching subscriber numbers for World of Warcraft because the franchise is the company's most profitable business and generates a steady stream of monthly revenue from its millions of users.
+Investors are closely watching the World of Warcraft subscriber numbers because the franchise is the company's most profitable business and generates a steady stream of monthly revenue from its users.

-The company ended the quarter with 10.2 million World of Warcraft subscribers, which is down from 10.3 million from the previous quarter.7
+The company ended the quarter with 10.2 million World of Warcraft subscribers, which is down from 10.3 million from the previous quarter.

 The net loss of 100,000 subscribers is smaller than the 700,000 subscribers it lost during the third quarter.